Rule 3796:6-2-04 | Medical marijuana dispensary license application evaluation.

 (2) Knowingly employs a person who has been disciplined by the state board of pharmacy or any professional licensing board;

-(3) Will be located within five hundred feet of a community addiction services provider under section 5119.01 of the Revised Code; or
+(3) Will be located within five hundred feet of an opioid treatment program as defined in rule 4729:5-21-01 of the Administrative Code; or

 (4) Fails to pay applicable fees.

-(F) The state board of pharmacy shall review for a provisional license, the submitted applications consistent with this division of the Administrative Code, for each designated dispensary district established by the board.
-If there are an insufficient number of qualified applicants to award all the dispensary licenses available through the open application, the board may republish, in accordance with rule 3796:6-2-01 of the Administrative Code, a request for applications for dispensary provisional licenses in the applicable district.
+(J) The state board of pharmacy shall review for a provisional dispensary license, the submitted applications consistent with this division of the Administrative Code, for each designated dispensary district established by the board.
+If there are an insufficient number of qualified applicants to award all the dispensary licenses available through the open application, the board may republish, in accordance with rule 3796:6-2-01 of the Administrative Code, a request for applications for provisional dispensary licenses in the applicable district.

-(I) Within ten business days of the boards decision, the board shall notify applicants who will be awarded a provisional license.
+(K) Within ten calendar days of the board's decision, the board shall notify applicants who will be awarded a provisional dispensary license.

-(1) A dispensary shall be deemed to have commenced operation if the dispensary is capable of operating in accordance with the dispensary applicants approved application, as deemed appropriate by the state board of pharmacy, and passes final inspection by the state board of pharmacy in accordance with rule 3796:6-2-06 of the Administrative Code.
+(N) An applicant awarded a medical marijuana dispensary license shall be deemed to have commenced operations if the medical marijuana dispensary is capable of operating in accordance with the information contained in the application and the licensee passes a final inspection by the state board of pharmacy in accordance with rule 3796:6-2-06 of the Administrative Code.

-(K) A provisional license issued under this rule is exclusive to the entity and location identified in the application and is non-transferrable.
+(O) A provisional dispensary license issued under this rule is exclusive to the entity and location identified in the application and is non-transferrable.

 Last updated September 10, 2021 at 8:23 AM